 Karwa Chauth is a fast kept by married women for the long life of their husbands.
-Know about its legends, customs, rituals and dates for 2016 and 2017.
+Know about its legends, customs, rituals and dates.

 Karwa Chauth is a festival celebrated in North India by Hindu women in which married women undertake a fast from sunrise to moonrise for the safety and longevity of their husbands.
 Traditionally celebrated in the states of Madhya Pradesh and Rajasthan, it is also celebrated by several communities in Uttar Pradesh, Himachal Pradesh, Haryana, and Punjab.
 Over the past couple of decades, the festival has been promoted by Bollywood movies as a romantic festival for couples which has greatly added to its popularity.
 Nowadays, it is not uncommon to see Karwa Chauth being celebrated even in the southern states of India and by non-Hindus as well.
 In its modern avatar, the occasion is also celebrated by unmarried women alongside their married counterparts.
 Interestingly, the festival originated as an occasion to celebrate sisterhood and friendship among the ladies.
 Despite the romantic notions attached to it, Karwa Chauth is primarily a women-oriented festival aimed to encourage bonding of community women with each other.
 While the festival is extremely popular among some women, it has been criticized for its misogyny as it promotes the belief that women are somehow inferior to men and are dependent on them for their existence.